 Start with the feet.
 They're supporting your body and doing most of the hard work.
 Your five-year-old runners that are sitting at the back of your closet might seem like a good option, but don’t risk it.
-They might be fine for a jog every now and then, but when you're trekking 30km or 60km, your feet need love, more support and grip.
+They might be fine for a jog every now and then, but when you're trekking a really long way, your feet need love, more support and grip.

 Look for a shoe with a mesh upper that allows moisture to escape.
 You should also look for a shoe that's easy to take on and off for sandy sections.
-The Salomon XA Elevate is a great option.
+Any trail running shoe is a great option.
 They're lightweight, supportive, and have quick laces so you won’t have to stop to tie up your shoes.
-Additionally, you might want to get a pair of sandals like the Teva Universals, which are super lightweight and easily tucked into your daypack.

 Choosing the right socks is just as important as choosing the right shoe.
 While cotton socks can be good for your everyday wear, they aren’t the best for walking long distances.
 Cotton gets wet and stays wet, and when your skin is damp and soft, you're more susceptible to nasty blisters.

 A sock made from a breathable material like wool will help to wick away moisture and avoid that wet foot feeling.
-Technical socks like the Icebreaker Hike+ Lite Minis are made for trekking.
+Technical socks like from Icebreaker are made for trekking.
 They have thinner ventilation panels on the top and feature thicker material on the bottom for extra cushioning.
-Paddy Pallin’s sock guide can help you find the perfect pair of socks, you can check it out here.

 It's called Coastrek for a reason.
 There's going to be sand - and lots of it.
 Sand and hiking boots don't mix nicely.
 Sand can get into your boots, rub on your skin and cause blisters.
 And even if it doesn't cause blisters, it's very uncomfortable.
 Try to keep the sand out with some gaiters.
-Dirty Girl Gaiters are stretchy, lightweight and fit on most shoes easily.
+Groovy Gaitors are stretchy, lightweight and fit on most shoes easily.

 The next item to consider is a day pack.
 You need somewhere to put your necessities, accessories and snacks.
 Look for a day pack that has a hydration bladder because it allows you to drink regularly without having to stop and take out your bottle.

-The Osprey Tempest 9 litre daypack has hip straps to help distribute weight off your shoulders, a section for a bladder, and enough room for everything else.
-Camelbak also has a great range of options.
+Camelbak has a great range of options, and if you're a registered Coastrekker, you can access 20% off in your Goodie Bag!
+We love backpacks with hip straps to help distribute weight off your shoulders, a section for a bladder, and enough room for everything else.

-Walking for hours will eventually become tiring and walking poles help take the load off your feet.
+Trekking, walking or hiking poles - whatever you call them, we recommend getting yourself a pair and testing them out in training.
+Walking for hours will eventually become tiring and hiking poles help take the load off your feet and joints.
 Using poles could be the difference between reaching the end or having to pull out.

 First Aid Kit